9:30 am to 12:45 pm

 through our Summer Lunch Bag Program

-We are open 4 days a week, including Tuesdays until 7 PM, to allow working families an opportunity to access the pantry on the way home from work.
+The pantry is open 4 days a week, including Tuesdays until 7 PM, to allow working families an opportunity to access the pantry on the way home.
 Phone numbers are posted for emergency assistance when we're not open.

 Hunger hurts.
 It denies dignity, lessens human energy and impairs the potential of people to succeed.
 The Rohde Center advocates for increasing the awareness of hunger in the community and promotes collaborative action to provide food to those in need.